Dinosaurs in Jurassic Park: Therizinosaurus

-Therizinosaurus is introduced in Jurassic World Dominion, becoming one of first fully feathered dinosaurs to appear in the film series.
+Therizinosaurus is introduced in Jurassic World Dominion, becoming one of the first fully feathered dinosaurs to appear in the film series.
+The Therizinosaurus is partially blind due to cataracts and uses echolocation to get around, producing a series of clicking noises that reverberate in its environment.
+The animal's appearances include a sequence in which it stalks Claire in a forest.

 Trevorrow was initially excited to include the animal, but had second thoughts upon learning that it was an herbivore.
 Co-writer Emily Carmichael said that "the rest of us were like, 'It might still have its territory threatened.
 It might still be formidable and dangerous.
 Just because it's vegetarian doesn't mean it's a pushover!'"
 Being an herbivore, Trevorrow considered it challenging to present the Therizinosaurus as a scary animal.
-The filmmakers relied on paleontological discoveries for the animal's design, but also sought to have it resemble Winston's dinosaur animatronics.
+The filmmakers relied on paleontological discoveries for the dinosaur's design, but also sought to have it resemble Winston's animatronics.
+The feathers, movements, and stalking behavior were based on research into various birds, including ostriches, emus, and cassowaries.
+Nolan created an animatronic head for the Therizinosaurus, while the rest was portrayed through CGI.